DENN87/rest-api/README.md

-## Udemy - REST APIs with Flask and Python
+## REST APIs with Flask and Python

 Using Python to build simple backend REST APIs with Flask, Flask-RESTful, and Flask-SQLAlchemy.